ConorGriffin37/chess/gui/README.md

 ## Troubleshooting ##

-If you get an error while running autogen.sh stating that NUnit cannot be found then you can (assuming you have NUnit installed) run the following command to get pkg-config to recognise
+If you get an error while running `autogen.sh` stating that NUnit cannot be found then you can
-nunit:
+(assuming you have NUnit installed) run the following command to get pkg-config to recognise
+NUnit:
 ```bash
 $ sudo ln -s /usr/lib/pkgconfig/mono-nunit.pc /usr/lib/pkgconfig/nunit.pc
 ```